Grohden/SendCandidateMail/README.md

 and generate a password to use)

-Once you provided the right information's you can run `npm install` and everything that is needed will be installed and generated.
+Once you provided the right information's you can run `yarn install` and everything that is needed will be installed and generated.
 You  can start the server with `npm start` and acess it at [localhost:3000/](localhost:3000/)